 The Mountain Bike Feasibility Study Discussion Paper and Engagement Report present the findings of the feasibility study initiated by Central Coast Council in 2019.
 The Discussion Paper was informed by what the community and stakeholders told us during the first round of consultation.

-- We hosted drop-in information sessions to discuss the discussion paper with project officers in a virtual meeting
+We hosted drop-in information sessions for you to discuss the discussion paper with project officers in a virtual meeting.

-- A submit a questions tool was available for you to send in your questions and we responded to them on this page (scroll down to see what has already been submitted).
+A submit a questions tool was available for you to send in your questions and we responded to them on this page (scroll down to see what was submitted).

 Frequently asked questions